top of page

 I'm Inger Sigrun Bredkjær Brodey.
 Welcome to my desk.

-At the University of North Carolina–Chapel Hill, I'm a Professor in the Department of English and Comparative Literature and Associate Dean of the new School of Civic Life and Leadership.
+At the University of North Carolina–Chapel Hill, I'm the Peter Tacher Grauer Distinguished Professor in the Department of English and Comparative Literature.
 I also serve as Adjunct Professor in Global Studies, and Affiliate Faculty in Asian Studies.

-My new book on Jane Austen's endings, called Jane Austen and the Price of Happiness came out June 11, 2024 with Johns Hopkins UP.
-You can read a Publisher's Weekly review of it here, a New Yorker call-out here, the Sunday Times full-page review here, or see more reviews hereYou can see a video of the book launch at Flyleaf Books, or listen to a podcast interview on Austen Chat or another conversation about the book on The Austen Connection.
+My book on Jane Austen's endings and the marriage plot, called Jane Austen and the Price of Happiness, came out in 2024 with Johns Hopkins UP.
+You can read a Wall Street Journal review here, a Publisher's Weekly review here, a New Yorker call-out here, the Sunday Times full-page review here, or see more reviews hereYou can see a video of the book launch at Flyleaf Books, or listen to a podcast interview on Austen Chat or another conversation about the book on The Austen Connection.
+A new paperback edition (slightly edited) comes out in September, 2026.

 I am also the Principal Investigator in an NEH grant to build "Jane Austen's Desk."
 The project imaginatively recreates Austen's environment during her most productive years, including information about what she was reading, where her family was traveling, and what was going on in the world around her.
-I'm excited to announce that the prototype is almost ready for viewing!
-Let me know if you would like to try out the test version and fill out a survey about it.
-Regardless, keep your eyes on www.janeaustensdesk.org.
-There will be a few small surprises in the coming months.
+We are nearly ready to release version 1.5!
+Keep your eyes on www.janeaustensdesk.org and follow the blog.
+There will be a few surprises in the coming months.

-This past year, I've served as the Jane Austen Society of North America's Traveling Lecturer in Denver, CO; Boston, MA; Rochester, NY; Greenville, SC; New Orleans, LA; and Los Angeles, CA, among other places.
-I still have Denver, CO in August coming up.
-I just completed a Townsend fellowship at the UNC Institute for Arts and Humanities, enabling me to work on my new book on Austen's Asian Afterlives.
+I just returned from a full-day of events surrounding the topic of my Jane Austen: The Price of Happiness book, sponsored by the Jane Austen Society of Australia, and a weekend even on "Revolutionary Women" for the Carolina Public Humanities program.
+Recently, a stint as the Jane Austen Society of North America's Traveling Lecturer took me to Denver, CO; Boston, MA; Rochester, NY; Greenville, SC; New Orleans, LA; Los Angeles, CA, among other places.
+I also completed a Townsend fellowship at the UNC Institute for Arts and Humanities, enabling me to work on my new book on Austen's Asian Afterlives.

 lightwoodbg.jpg